hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 The `Post` and `Comment` association is a simple bi-direction one-to-many relation.

 On the **one** side, aka  in`Post` entity,  a `@OneToMany` annotation is added to the *comments* which is a `List`,  the `cascade` attribute defines the behiavor to process the **many** side when performing a persist, merge, delete operation on  the **one** side, here we use `ALL` to setup all cascade rules will be applied.
 The  `orphanRemoval=true` setting tells the persistence context to clear the `Comment` orphans when deleting a `Post` .
 The `@OrderColumn` will persist the inserted position of comments.
 On the **many** side aka in the `Comment` entity, a `@ManyToOne` annotation is added on the `post` field.
-The `@JoinColumn` set the column which stores the foreign key constraints by the `Post` id .
+The `@JoinColumn` set the column which stores the foreign key constraints by the `Post` id.

-Besides one-tomany relation (`@OneToMany`and `@ManyToOne`), JPA specification includes two other relations, aka  one-to-one (`@OneToOne`)  and many-to-many (`@ManyToMany`).
+Besides one-to-many relation (`@OneToMany`and `@ManyToOne`), JPA specification includes two other relations, aka one-to-one (`@OneToOne`)  and many-to-many (`@ManyToMany`).

-We've just demonstrated a simple entity association case here, it is bi-direction one-to-many relation.
+We've just demonstrated a simple entity association case here, it is a bi-direction one-to-many relation.
 Please note, one-to-one, one-to-many, and many-to-many can be set as *single direction*,  and you can use a  secondary table as *connecting table* in the one-to-one and one-to-many relations.

 > We can not cover every details of JPA specifiction here.
 If you are new to JPA, [Java persistence with Hibernate](https://www.manning.com/books/java-persistence-with-hibernate) is a good book to start your  JPA journey.